cybergirlanss/P2--AttendenceManagementByFaceRecognition/README.md

 ## Acknowledgments

-* OpenCV: Used for real-time face recognition and camera operations.
+ - **OpenCV**: Used for real-time face recognition and camera operations.
-* face_recognition: Used for face detection and recognition.
+- **face_recognition**: Used for face detection and recognition.
-* Firebase: Used to store and manage attendance data.
+- **Firebase**: Used to store and manage attendance data.
-* Python Community: For providing open-source libraries that helped in developing this system.
+- **Python** Community: For providing open-source libraries that helped in developing this system.